esscott1/pyprflow/ReadMe.md

 API/trackable/{trackableId}/transaction  - returns the transaction history for the given trackable
 API/trackable/newId - will return a uniquely new ID for inclusion in a trackable POST
 API/trackable/availablemoves - returns the workflow NodeId's that are valid for the next moves.
 API/transaction - returns all transactions
 API/transaction/{transactionId} - returns a specific transacation
 API/transaction/example  - returns an example transaction to get you started.

-API/workflows/example  - return an example workflow to get you started API/workflows - returns all workflows managed by the application API/workflows/{workflowId}  - return the specific workflow.
+API/workflows/example  - return an example workflow to get you started
+API/workflows - returns all workflows managed by the application
+API/workflows/{workflowId}  - return the specific workflow.
-**API/workflows/{workflowId}/nodes  - return all the nodes in a specific workflow.**
+**API/workflows/{workflowId}/nodes  - return all the nodes in a specific workflow.

-**API/workflows/{workflowId}/nodes/{nodeId}  - return all the nodes in a specific workflow.**
+**API/workflows/{workflowId}/nodes/{nodeId}  - return all the nodes in a specific workflow.
-**API/workflows/{workflowId}/paths  -- returns all the paths in a specific workflow ** **API/workflows/{workflowId}/paths/{pathId}  -- returns a specific paths in a specific workflow ** rule
+**API/workflows/{workflowId}/paths  -- returns all the paths in a specific workflow
+**API/workflows/{workflowId}/paths/{pathId}  -- returns a specific paths in a specific workflow

 API/trackables/example  - return an example of a trackable to get you started.
-**API/trackables/{workflowId}/paths/{pathId}/trackables  - returns all the trackables that went through that path ** **API/trackables/{workflowId}/nodes/{nodeId}/trackables  - returns all the trackable in that workflow node ** API/trackables  - returns all the trackable managed by the application API/trackables/{trackableId} - returns that specific trackable
+**API/trackables/{workflowId}/paths/{pathId}/trackables  - returns all the trackables that went through that path
+**API/trackables/{workflowId}/nodes/{nodeId}/trackables  - returns all the trackable in that workflow node
+API/trackables  - returns all the trackable managed by the application
+API/trackables/{trackableId} - returns that specific trackable

-API/trackables/{trackableId}/transaction  - returns the transaction history for the given trackable API/trackables/newId - will return a uniquely new ID for inclusion in a trackable POST API/trackables/availablemoves - returns the workflow NodeId's that are valid for the next moves.
+API/trackables/{trackableId}/transaction  - returns the transaction history for the given trackable
+API/trackables/newId - will return a uniquely new ID for inclusion in a trackable POST
+API/trackables/availablemoves - returns the workflow NodeId's that are valid for the next moves.
 API/transactions - returns all transactions
 API/transactions/{transactionId} - returns a specific transacation
 API/transactions/example  - returns an example transaction to get you started.